-Marie Adams is a succcessful writer (we know this because we're told this although we never actually see her do any writing in the movie).
+Marie Adams is a successful writer (we know this because we're told this although we never actually see her do any writing in the movie).
 Marie, though, also went through quite a mental breakdown.
 She started seeing things that weren't there (nuns, fire, monsters), freaked out, and ended up in the hospital.
 To help her heal and relax, her husband, Richard, takes her out to a remote cabin in the Californian town of Drago.
-THe cabin is lovely, the people seem nice (if a little odd), and marie feels like she can really relax.
+The cabin is lovely, the people seem nice (if a little odd), and Marie feels like she can really relax.

 And then the howling begins (as per the title of the movie).
 Every night, Marie hears a howling outside the cabin windows.
 No one else hears it, and the townspeople (and her husband) shrug it of as the wind, or maybe coyotes.
 When he visions begin again, and people start disappearing, Marie comes to think that maybe there's more going on at the town.
 Maybe these people are hiding a very big secret...

 When new producers came on to the Howling franchise, they elected to "reboot" the movies back to the source, restarting the franchise.
 Having never read the books, only glancing through quick synopses of the source material, I can attest that, yes, this movie's story is closer to the original source, but that just makes me wonder if anything in this franchise, including the books, is actually any good.
 While Howling IV is the best of the lot so far, it's still not a very good movie.